Zachary-MacArthur/Technical-Challenge/README.md

 Create a random number generator application

+* Design an application to generate two random numbers between 1 and 5 (inclusive)
 * You can use the JavaScript framework of your choice
 * Create a function that generates two random numbers
 * Create a button to start the number generator